How to Celebrate Martin Luther King Jr. Day

 Interesting Fact: Did you know that although MLK Day was declared a federal holiday in 1983, it was not observed by all 50 states until the year 2000?
 Even today, there is still resistance in celebrating the holiday.

 We celebrate Martin Luther King Jr. Day to honor the memory and principles of a man who fought for freedom from persecution.
-We celebrate to remind ourselves of the hate that once gripped this country and which still has not been fully eliminated.
+We celebrate to remind ourselves of the hate that continues to grip this country.
 We also celebrate to continually educate ourselves about the past so that we can build a more positive and understanding path towards our future.

-.”
+Volunteer.
+In honor of Dr. King’s committment to helping victims of poverty and injustice the federal government has declared Martin Luther King Jr. Day as a National Day of Service.
 From serving meals to building houses, giving back is a big part of Dr. King’s message and the Day of Service is an event that we can all be proud to participate in.
 Anytime that you can assist your fellow (wo)man, you are honoring the spirit of Dr. King’s words.

 - Follow the highlighted links throughout this article.

 - Read Martin Luther King Jr.’s biography on NobelPrize.org.